Tag Archives: Knowledge Management

 Setup 1-on-1 meetings with people who are leaving.
 Future retirees and others who have been with the company for a long time, or hold extensive specialized knowledge, are especially important to interview.
 They may have links to relevant information silos that are not obvious, or are not available, to newer employees.
 People with a lot to share may require several meetings to get everything organized for future use.
 You might also consider a recorded interview, such as an oral history.
 Even a simple recording can be reviewed at a later date

 An organization-wide offboarding gives employees a good overview of the policies and procedures in which they must engage before their departure date.
-However, a local, more department or project focused onboarding/training will help departing team members feel more comfortable.
+However, a local, more department or project focused offboarding/training will help departing team members feel more comfortable.
 It will also help them feel like their work will continue and they won’t leave their team members hanging.

 -A version of this article was first published at Roche and Genentech-